lancetipton/composer-wysiwyg/README.md

           // * If not set, will use element.innerHTML
           // * IMPORTANT - gets set every time the init method is called on the element
         content: 'I am the initial content',

+        // Overrides the the innerHTML of the element with the passed in content ( above )
+        // If not set, it will try to use the elements innerHTML
+        // If the element is empty, it will use the content setting above
+        overRideContent: false

         // Should the editor be destroyed after the save button is pressed
         destroyOnSave: true,